HRagunathan-03/bunny-haven/README.md

 # Bunny Haven

 The primary goal of this website is to find a new home for rabbits that have been abandoned, rabbits that have been rescued, and rabbits that need to be rehomed.
+This site will be useful to individuals/families that are either looking to provide a home for a rabbit, or looking to rehome their own rabbit.

 Creating an informative, clear, and easy to navigate website will suppport the primary goal.

 ## User Stories

 - As someone who is thinking of adopting a rabbit, I would like to be able to navigate the website intuitively, on any device, so that I am able to find the information I need quickly.
+*The website has a navigation bar that allows the user to easily find what they are looking for.*

 - As a rabbit lover that is looking to adopt, I would like a dedicated page for rabbits that are looking for a new home, so that I can find my forever bunny easily, and adopt it!
+*The "Meet Our Bunnies" page contains pictures of bunnies that are available.
+Each picture is accompanied with a short description to help the user decide which bunny to choose.*

 ![Meet Our Bunnies](<assets/images/Meet Our Bunnies.png>)

 - Once I have found a rabbit to adopt, I would like to contact Bunny Haven to make enquiries and start the adoption process.
+*The "Get In Touch" page enables the user to contact Bunny Haven easily and make enquiries regarding adoption or rehoming.
+The button for this page is on the navigation bar.
+The contrasting colour of the button makes it stand out on the navigation bar, allowing the user to see it easily.*

 ![Get In Touch](<assets/images/Get In Touch.png>)

 - As someone looking to rehome their rabbits, I would like to be able to find the location and contact information of Bunny Haven, so that I can get in touch or visit.
+*The "Contact Us" section is present on the bottom of each page across the website.
+This allows the user to find these details effortlessly.*

 ![Contact Us](<assets/images/Contact Us.png>)